-The IRIS project has its own account, which will be used for publishing videos related to events, sharing knowledge and lessons learned, providing material for researchers and communicating the latest news and project results.
+The IRIS project has its own account, used for publishing videos related to events, sharing knowledge and lessons learned, providing material for researchers and communicating the latest news and project results.
+It is the home of IRIS's video interview series #SmartCityVisions, where key members of the project and broader smart city influencers feature.